-Removing or modifying interior walls is an intensive project.
-Before you undertake the task, make sure you have sufficient knowledge of the wall structure and the load-bearing walls of your home.
+Removing or modifying your home's interior walls is an intensive project.
+Before you undertake the task, make sure you have a sufficient understanding of the wall structure and the load-bearing walls of your home.

-Firstly, this job requires knowledge of what a load-bearing wall is, and how to check if the wall you plan to tear down is indeed load-bearing.
+First of all, this job requires that you understand how a load-bearing wall works and what walls in your home are load-bearing.
 Most home remodeling requires removing at least part of a load-bearing wall at some point in time.
-It is thus important to know which walls in your house can be removed without compromising your home’s structural integrity.
+It is critical to know which walls in your house can be removed without compromising your home’s structural integrity.

 Identifying a Load-Bearing Wall

-Before you begin removing a wall with your sledgehammer or other tools, you, of course, need to determine if you are working on a load-bearing wall.
+Before you begin removing a wall with your sledgehammer or other tools, you need to determine if you are working on a load-bearing wall.
 Clearly, walls that are not integral to the structure of your home require far less caution during a remodel.
 You can simply knock them down and remove the rubble.
 Load-bearing walls will take a bit more planning.

 There are several ways to check whether the wall you want to remove is load-bearing.
 If you contact your local county clerk’s office, or the original owners of the home, you may be able to get your hands on the original blueprints of the house.
 From the blueprints, you can see if a wall is supporting a load-bearing beam, or other important structural element of the home.